Drekkg/bug-alert-frontend66/README.md

 ## Overview

 Bug Alert is a frontend application designed to help developers track bugs and manage issues in their applications.
 Users can log in and add a project they want to track.
 Bugs, issues and console errors can be added.
 All registered users can add bugs and issues that they have observed.
-The issues are marked with their relative priority eg. Critical, High, Medium or Low.
+The issues are marked with their relavant priority eg. Critical, High, Medium or Low.
 Users can also add comments about specific issues.
 The owner of an added issue can mark the issue as resolved.
 The goal of Bug Alert is to have a place where all issues are stored, so that teams working on specific projects can be alerted about bugs and therefore have them squashed more efficiently.